beapaz/jigsawstack-optimizer/README.md

 1. User inputs a GitHub repo URL
 2. Tool clones the repo
 3. Code is analyzed for API calls
-4. Calls are compared with JigSawStack offerings
+4. Calls are compared with JigsawStack offerings
 5. Optimization report is generated

 ## Tech Stack